RaynaPOI/Rayna_website_final/content/blogs/blog1.md

 title: Who am I?
 ---

 Hello!
 My name is Rayna Zhang!
-I am currently undertaking Masters in Financial Analysis at London Business School.
+I am currently reading Masters in Financial Analysis at London Business School.
+Six years ago, I came to the UK to start my A-level study.
+I obtained my Bachelor's Degree in Economics at the University of Cambridge.
+I have long been interested in financial markets and wish to explore more via live deals.
+I wish to join a proactive team in investment banking.